 Jacobsen is no stranger to Farm Bureau or agriculture.
 He previously served as FCFBís issues coordinator and as the organizationís membership coordinator.

 Jacobsen is a honors graduate of California State University, Fresno with a masterís degree in business administration and a bachelorís degree in animal science.
 While at Fresno State, Jacobsen served two terms as associated student body president and was recognized as the College of Agricultural Sciences and Technology Deanís Medalist and Craig School of Business Graduate Deanís Medalist.

 Jacobsen is the fourth generation of two Fresno County farm families.
-He serves on the boards of the Fresno Irrigation District, Fresno State Ag One Foundation and the Craig School of Business, as well is involved in the Easton Lions Club.
+He serves on the boards of the Fresno Irrigation District, Fresno State Ag One Foundation and the Craig School of Business.
+He is also the host of the local television show, Valley's Gold.